difference between dominant and recessive

 A common example of a dominant trait is brown eyes.
 If an individual has one copy of the gene for brown eyes (even if they also have a blue eye gene), the brown eye gene will be expressed.
 In contrast, blue eyes are a recessive trait, which means that an individual must have two copies of the blue eye gene in order for it to be expressed.

-See also difference between concave lens and convex lens
+See also difference between has and have

 There are many other examples of dominant and recessive traits in humans and animals, including things like curly or straight hair, dimples, cleft chins, and more.
 Understanding how these traits are expressed is a key part of understanding genetics and inheritance.